AtikJawad/Supabase-free-project-keep-alive-pause-prevention/README.md

 # Supabase Free Project Keep-Alive with GitHub Actions

-A small, transparent example for people using a **Supabase Free Plan** project who want to generate regular database activity automatically.
+A small, transparent way for people using a **Supabase Free Plan** project who want to generate regular database activity automatically.

+## Why does this exist?

+Supabase Free projects may be paused after a period of low activity.
+If you have a small personal project, portfolio project, university project, or hobby application that isn't used every day, this can become annoying.

+This repository shows how to:

+- create a harmless PostgreSQL keep-alive function
+- expose it through the Supabase REST API
+- test it with PowerShell
+- call it automatically with GitHub Actions

 > **Important:** Supabase says Free Plan projects may be paused after a period of low activity.
 Supabase's current documentation says that a few user database requests per day over the previous week are typically enough to keep a project from being paused.
 This project uses a GitHub Actions scheduled workflow to make a harmless API call to a PostgreSQL function in Supabase.
 >